|Previous College:||William & Mary 1987|

-Miller has made a tremendous impact on the team in just five short seasons at the helm, guiding the Crimson to its best three-year record since 1994-96.
+Miller has made a tremendous impact on the team in seven seasons at the helm.
 The Crimson has won seven games against nationally ranked teams, including three in 2012.
 In 2011, Harvard received votes in the IWLCA poll for nine weeks before earning a spot, No. 20, in the final two polls of the season.
 It was Harvard’s first appearance in the rankings since 1997.
-Miller’s teams have boasted two Ivy League Rookies of the Year, 24 All-Ivy League selections and had the league's leading scorer three years in a row from 2009-2011.
+Miller’s teams have boasted two Ivy League Rookies of the Year, 28 All-Ivy League selections and had the league's leading scorer three years in a row from 2009-2011, as well as again in 2014.

 During the 2013 campaign, Harvard posted a 2-1 record at home and earned four All-Ivy League selections, including a first team nod by Micaela Cyr '13.
 The Crimson ranked 19th in the nation with 13.57 draw controls per game, with Kyleigh Keating standing 28th among individuals (3.79).